paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-463-penalties.md

 Pub.
 L. 102–345, § 2(c), Aug.
 26, 1992, 106 Stat.
 925, provided that: “Notwithstanding subsections (a) and (b) of this section, sections 901(a)(3) and 905 of the Federal Aviation Act of 1958 [Pub.
 L. 85–726] as in effect on July 31, 1992, shall continue in effect on and after such date of enactment with respect to violations of the Federal Aviation Act of 1958 occurring before such date of enactment.”

 #### Laser Pointer Incidents
 Pub.
 L. 114–190, title II, § 2104, July 15, 2016, 130 Stat.
 620, as amended by Pub.
 L. 118–63, title II, § 218(m), May 16, 2024, 138 Stat.
-1057, provided that: “(a) In General.—Beginning 90 days after the date of enactment of this Act [July 15, 2016], the Administrator of the Federal Aviation Administration, in coordination with appropriate Federal law enforcement agencies, shall provide annually an annual briefing to the appropriate committees of Congress [Committee on Commerce, Science, and Transportation of the Senate and Committee on Transportation and Infrastructure of the House of Representatives] regarding—“(1) the number of incidents involving the beam from a laser pointer (as defined in [section 39A of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section39A&num=0&edition=prelim), United States Code) being aimed at, or in the flight path of, an aircraft in the airspace jurisdiction of the United States; “(2) the number of civil or criminal enforcement actions taken by the Federal Aviation Administration, the Department of Transportation, or another Federal agency with regard to the incidents described in paragraph (1), including the amount of the civil or criminal penalties imposed on violators; “(3) the resolution of any incidents described in paragraph (1) that did not result in a civil or criminal enforcement action; and “(4) any actions the Department of Transportation or another Federal agency has taken on its own, or in conjunction with other Federal agencies or local law enforcement agencies, to deter the type of activity described in paragraph (1). “(b) Civil Penalties.—The Administrator shall revise the maximum civil penalty that may be imposed on an individual who aims the beam of a laser pointer at an aircraft in the airspace jurisdiction of the United States, or at the flight path of such an aircraft, to be $25,000. “(c) Report Sunset.—Subsection (a) shall cease to be effective after September 30, 2028.”
+1057, provided that: “(a) In General.—Beginning 90 days after the date of enactment of this Act [July 15, 2016], the Administrator of the Federal Aviation Administration, in coordination with appropriate Federal law enforcement agencies, shall provide annually an annual [sic] briefing to the appropriate committees of Congress [Committee on Commerce, Science, and Transportation of the Senate and Committee on Transportation and Infrastructure of the House of Representatives] regarding—“(1) the number of incidents involving the beam from a laser pointer (as defined in [section 39A of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section39A&num=0&edition=prelim), United States Code) being aimed at, or in the flight path of, an aircraft in the airspace jurisdiction of the United States; “(2) the number of civil or criminal enforcement actions taken by the Federal Aviation Administration, the Department of Transportation, or another Federal agency with regard to the incidents described in paragraph (1), including the amount of the civil or criminal penalties imposed on violators; “(3) the resolution of any incidents described in paragraph (1) that did not result in a civil or criminal enforcement action; and “(4) any actions the Department of Transportation or another Federal agency has taken on its own, or in conjunction with other Federal agencies or local law enforcement agencies, to deter the type of activity described in paragraph (1). “(b) Civil Penalties.—The Administrator shall revise the maximum civil penalty that may be imposed on an individual who aims the beam of a laser pointer at an aircraft in the airspace jurisdiction of the United States, or at the flight path of such an aircraft, to be $25,000. “(c) Report Sunset.—Subsection (a) shall cease to be effective after September 30, 2028.”

 <a id="section-46302"></a>